Bonhomie does not a policy make:

 Sorry I didn’t get back sooner!
 If you’re still stopping by, thanks for the info & the PDF, which I’ll explore.
 When it comes right down to it, I’m really more interested in watching Sarko in re Africa & the MIddle East, rather than looking for specific developments in Franco-US relations.

-.thus altering US statistics in several domains.
+May I remind everyone that slightly over 2 million Americans are off the radar screen in the national prison system gulag.
+These people do not vote, are not counted in the roasters of employed/unemployed/on welfare/job-seekingâŠ.thus altering US statistics in several domains.
 There are aspects of French culture that while having been modified after the Marshall Plan, remain ingrained and fiercely preserved.
-A certain refined culinary traditionalism has made the French suspicious of GMOs and natural supporters of Italy’s slow food movement making the French “table” a leading factor in why France is one of the world’s leading tourist destinations.
+A certain refined culinary traditionalism has made the French suspicious of GMOs and natural supporters of Italyâs slow food movement making the French âtableâ a leading factor in why France is one of the worldâs leading tourist destinations.
 The luxury industry too has kept roots within the country, the enlarged EU and not outsourced itself to China.
 Though much of the world delights in criticizing the high opinion the French have of themselves, some would say that this attribute is simply well developed critical thinking.

 John: Kucinich definitely DID NOT vote in favor of the Iraq War resolution.